CiroFerrari/elaniin-foodies-ecommerce-web/README.md

 # This is the Version 2 of the Project "Foodies"

-This version is not deployed on Vercel
+This version is not deployed on Vercel.

+v2.1.0 with Strapi and Cloudinary for media files v2.0.0 with Strapi (media files in a local folder)

+To move between versions: "git checkout v2.1.0" or "git checkout v2.0.0"

 # Getting Started